 Star-Spangled skewers are the easiest 4th of July appetizer that you’ll ever make!
 They only take 5 minutes to assemble and you can store them in the fridge until party time!
-Vegetarian and gluten-free.
+Vegan and gluten-free.

 *This post contains affiliate links.